UNINETTSigma2/documentation/files_storage/clusters.md

 Each user has an area `/cluster/work/users/$USER`.
 The location is stored in the environment variable `$USERWORK`.
 **This area is not backed up** ([documentation about backup](backup.md)).
-`$USERWORK` is only accessible by the user owning the area.
+By default, `$USERWORK` is private area and only accessible by the user owning the area.
+However, it is possible to grant other users access here, for e.g., debugging purposes.
+Note that write access to your `$USERWORK` can not be granted to others.

+To allow others to read your work area, you may use the command:
+`chmod o+rx $USERWORK`

+Note that by doing so you will allow everyone on the machine to access your user work directory.
+If you want to share the results in `$USERWORK` with other people in the project, the best way is to move them to the project area.

-This directory is meant for files that are used by one or more jobs.
-All result files must be moved out from this area after the jobs finish, otherwise they will be automatically deleted after a while (see notes below).
-We highly encourage users to keep this area tidy, since both high disk usage and automatic deletion process takes away disk performance.
+The `$USERWORK`directory is meant for files that are used by one or more jobs.
+All result files must be moved out from this area after the jobs finish, otherwise they will be automatically deleted after a while(see notes below).
+We highly encourage users to keep this area tidy,since both high disk usage and automatic deletion process takes away disk performance.
 The best solution is to clean up any unnecessary data after each job.
-Since `$USERWORK` is only accessible by the user, you must move results to the project area if you want to share them with other people in the project.

 File deletion depends on the newest of the *creation-*, *modification-* and *access* time and the total usage of the file system.
 The oldest files will